Joachim26/SmallfishNPS/README.md

 [![Build Status](https://github.com/official-stockfish/Stockfish/actions/workflows/stockfish.yml/badge.svg)](https://github.com/official-stockfish/Stockfish/actions)

 [SmallfishNPS](https://github.com/Joachim26/Stockfish) is a modified Stockfish using the very small net from Smallbrain.
+Many thanks to Disservin and joergoster!
 With this net on Android nps and ELO are both higher than those of the classical SF.
-Many thanks to Disservin and joergoster!
+First tests with a speed optimized version of SmallfishNPS showed that it is on par or even stronger than Stockfish12 with its 50 times larger 20MB nnue-net!

 For human play SmallfishNPS has some additional uci-options, see [StockfishNPS](https://github.com/Joachim26/Stockfish).